mishmanners/LEGO-Unity/README.md

 #### Would love to do:

 Import the [Mars Perseverance Rover model](https://mars.nasa.gov/resources/25042/mars-perseverance-rover-3d-model/) into the game.
 However this is copyright material and would need permission, and therefore against the terms and conditions of the LEGO Microgame contest.

+#### Credits

+The beautiful background, chiptune music comes from the amazingly talented [Patrick De Arteaga](https://patrickdearteaga.com/).
+Check out his website for more info and download your chiptunes.